Gouravlohar/Machine-Learning/README.md

 Contributing
 ------------

-If you'd like to contribute to this repository, whether it's by fixing a bug, adding a new feature, or suggesting improvements, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this repository, whether it's by fixing a bug, adding a new feature, or suggesting improvements.
 Your contributions are highly appreciated!

 License
 -------